aidan-duggan/while-gaming/_drafts/clubs.md

 I've been thinking a lot recently about game groups, I've been involved in a few tabletop over many years.
 In my youth I was not one for sports though, it was only post college where I took up Rugby that I experienced what sports groups are like.
 I've also observed by father who is big into golf, having captained a club in the past.
 I'm also fascinated by Bridge clubs, the strong membership and success they seem to have.
 I originally started this as my own ramblings, but as I work in the Tech Industry I thought I should explore this topic with Chat GPT to learn a little more about that tool at the same time.
 I promise I'll mark anything Chat GPT created explicitly!

-Caveat: all of the below is my experience, and is clearly very local to Dublin, Ireland where I live, a not particularly dense city in a not particularly dense country.
+Caveat: My experience are just that, mine, and are clearly very local to Dublin, Ireland where I live, a not particularly dense city in a not particularly dense country.
+So when speaking of my experience, it does not speak broadly to how all groups run.

 **Write a short intro to a blog on board game groups:**